About

 • Structure feedback mechanisms into programs and activities

-• Undertake project monitoring and evaluation in collaboration with stakeholders.
+• Undertake project monitoring and evaluation in collaboration with stakeholders and ensure project results are communicated widely

 ACFID Resources